BLOG ARTICLE

 That's where payment gateway integrations for exchanges come in.

-This article explains what a payment gateway is, the different types, how to choose one, and the top providers.
+This article explains what a payment gateway is, the different types, how to choose one for your crypto exchange, and the top providers.

 What Are Payment Gateways and How Do They Work?